lorem-ipsumm/personal-site/public/articles/more-plaza-finance-arbs.md

 ![](/images/plaza-finance2/2.png)

 However just in case, I decided to buy about $100 worth of levETH at around $19 and was able to quickly accumulate 1.64 levETH.
-The way they did this was by deploying a custom redemption contract.
-They posted the address for the contract and when I checked it out I was shocked to see that there was no snapshot/merkle logic at all.
+They posted the address for a redemption contract and when I checked it out I was shocked to see that there was no snapshot/merkle logic at all.
 Anyone with levETH could instantly redeem their levETH for ETH at a fixed price.
 As a result I was able to redeem that 1.64 levETH for ~0.88 ETH.
 Being that I spent at most $100 for that levETH I was left with ~$2k in profit.

 I wasn't the only one to realize this.
 As soon as more people understood, the price shot up from ~$100 (it pumped a bit from the initial dump to $19) straight to ~$2400.